DMEPOS Competitive Bidding Program

 How does the Medicare DMEPOS Competitive Bidding Program work?

-The Medicare Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program (the Program) allows DMEPOS suppliers to compete to become contract suppliers.
+The Medicare Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program (CBP) allows DMEPOS suppliers to compete to become contract suppliers.

 DMEPOS suppliers submit bids to provide certain items of DMEPOS to people with Medicare living in, or visiting, competitive bidding areas (CBAs).
 We use these bids to set the amount we’ll pay for each item.